inab/InSoLiTo/README.md

 webpack --progress --color
 ```

 Congratulations!
-The webpage will be available in http://localhost:8080/index-test.html
+The webpage will be available at [REST/static/index.html](REST/static/index.html)